Length: 8 miles, one way

 Hiking Options

 The most important thing about hiking the 6 to 10 Trail is figuring out a way to hike it, and there are a number of options.
-First off, it is eight miles one-way, much of which is downhill.
+First off, it is eight miles one-way, much of which is downhill if you start at the Visitor Center.
 For most people, hiking back up, a 16-mile round trip hike, is not feasible.
 Thus, it is essential to have a ride waiting at the end.
-On Sundays during the summer the park offers Ranger-guided walks of the trail that include a shuttle bus back to the top at the Visitor Center.
-Of course this doesn’t do you much good if you can’t make the dates.
-For information, check the Allegheny Portage Railroad National Historic Site’s Thing to Do page.
+A couple times each summer the park offers Ranger-guided walks of the trail that include a shuttle bus back to the top at the Visitor Center.
+For information, check the Allegheny Portage Railroad National Historic Site’s Calendar web page.
+In the BY KEYWORD search box type HIKE.
+There are other Ranger-guided hikes as well, and all require reservations.
+There is no fee.

+Of course a Ranger-guided hike doesn’t do you much good if you can’t make the dates.
 If you have a car and also have a partner with a car, you can park at both ends of the trail.
 If you live in the area and have a friend, arrange for this person to pick you up when done.
 But for those with no hiking partner, or worse, no friends, a two car system or prearranged ride isn’t going to work.
 Therefore, there is only one solution.
 Park your car at the end of the trail, which is on Dry Run Road, and ask somebody for a ride to the Visitor Center.
 Your car will be waiting for you when you finish.
 Many locals use the trail in this area for exercise or dog walking because it is a wide and flat gravel road towards that end.
-I was in the Dry Run Road parking lot three times and there was always 2-3 cars parked there.
+I was in the Dry Run Road parking lot three times and there was always a couple of cars parked there.
 As long as you don’t look like Charles Manson you should be able to get a ride.
 If it takes money to do so, pay up.
 It’s only five or so miles to the Visitor Center and $20 ought to peak somebody’s interest.
 I got lucky and arrived just as a man with his dogs was coming off the trail.
 I asked if he was going to the Visitor Center, which he was not, and then offered him money to take me there.
 He wouldn’t hear of it and gave me a ride for free.
 Turns out he had been hiking the lower part of the trail for years and never even knew there was a Visitor Center.

 With the ride settled, the next decision is whether you want to hike the entire eight miles, do part of the trail, or hike the first part and bike the second (I chose the hike/bike option).
 The biking portion is just a wide gravel path, and hiking such a trail is a bore, so if you have a bike, I suggest using it.
 There is a parking area where the bike trail starts.
 Chain your bike to a tree, then continue to the Dry Run Road parking lot at the end of the trail and try to drum up a ride to the Visitor Center (or if you have a ride arranged, head back to the Visitor Center to start the hike).

-The Trail
+The 6 to 10 Trail

 There is one more point of confusion, again at the Skew Arch Bridge.
 The trail actually has you walk over the bridge, and once across you will come to the southbound lane of Old 22 (the two-lane highway splits to go around the bridge).
-To get back on the trail, cross the road and walk up the highway along the shoulder and in a short distance you will find the entrance back onto the 6 to 10 Trail.
+To get back on the trail, cross the road and walk up the highway along the shoulder, and in a short distance you will find the entrance back onto the 6 to 10 Trail.

 For the first two miles the trail is relatively flat.
 I am assuming this is the level area between the bottom of Incline 6 and the top of Incline 7.
-I am also assuming that at the 2-Mile Marker the trail has reached the start of Incline 7, because it’s all downhill from here for the next thirty minutes.
+I am also assuming that at the 2-Mile Marker the trail has reached the start of Incline 7, because it’s all downhill from here for quite a while.
 The latter part of the descent becomes extremely steep and is made more difficult by rocky terrain that is easy to twist an ankle on.
 This is marked on the trail map as “Moderate Difficulty, Steep Slope.”
 For young people, downhill means easy, but for an old guy like me, it means heavy pounding on the knees.
 Remedy this with hiking poles.
 You can use them like crutches, having your arms support your weight and allowing your feet to land softly on the ground.

 An engine house always marks the start of an incline, and so the trail begins another downhill run.
-This isn’t particularly steep, and in about twenty minutes you will be at the bottom.
+Incline 8 isn’t particularly steep, and in about twenty minutes you will be at the bottom.
 The trail passes another culvert, #1503, and while marked, you can’t get a decent look at it.
 I did pass a pile of rocks that were too square to be a natural phenomenon, so I am guessing this is the remains of a retaining wall that is also marked on the map.

 The bottom of Incline 8 is the location of the first parking lot at Muleshoe Bridge.
 The trail becomes a wide gravel path from here on out and flows slightly downhill for most of the way, with steeper sections here and there.
 If you are on a bike, you can probably get to the end of the trail without peddling, but the decline is, with some exceptions, so slight that you won’t be going very fast.

 The trail map shows a side trail not far from the parking area that leads to Culvert 1532.
 I was on a “double lookout” for this and never saw it.
-So far I was 0 for 3 in the culvert photographing department.
+So far I was 0 for 3 in the culvert photography department.

 One mile from the first parking lot is the gate where I parked my bike.
 The trail follows alongside the vehicle road until coming to Valley Forge Road.